demisto/content/Packs/MicrosoftManagementActivity/Integrations/MicrosoftManagementActivity/README.md

 ## Additional Information
-Record types to fetch from should be set with numerical values from the [Microsoft documentation](https://docs.microsoft.com/en-us/office/office-365-management-api/office-365-management-activity-api-schema#auditlogrecordtype).
+- Record types to fetch from should be set with numerical values from the [Microsoft documentation](https://docs.microsoft.com/en-us/office/office-365-management-api/office-365-management-activity-api-schema#auditlogrecordtype).
 For example, in order to fetch events of type **MailSubmission**, the value **29** should be set.
+- When fetching, note that the API only supports a start time that is no more than 7 days in the past.
+In cases where the last fetch timestamp exceeds this limitation, the integration will automatically default to fetching data from 7 days ago.